ElderMael/patternsfordeliveringmicroservices/manuscript/04-Pipelines.md

 # Continuous Delivery Pipelines

-Nowadays, Continuous Delivery Pipelines are accepted as the one true way of delivering software by many developers.
+Continuous Delivery Pipelines are accepted as the one true way of delivering software by many developers.
 They provide faster feedback cycles while building, testing and deploying applications thus they were adopted widely on the industry during the emergence of